leotru/Getting-Higher/Codes/NK_walks/README.md

  input parameters.

  #### Why reinvent the wheel?
- This code uses the one developed by Wim Hordijk (in its version of August 23, 2010 and which is available at http://www.cs.unibo.it/~fioretti/CODE/NK/), which uses some code from Terry Jones (https://github.com/terrycojones/nk-landscapes).
+ This code is based on the one developed by Wim Hordijk (in its version of August 23, 2010 and which is available at http://www.cs.unibo.it/~fioretti/CODE/NK/), which uses some code from Terry Jones (https://github.com/terrycojones/nk-landscapes).